sthaeron/forsyde-devtools/docs/project-overview.md

 Optional Goals:
 - Explore compiling to new hardware platform (Jetson Nano and Jetson Thor), other Model of Computations, and other languages.
 - Static multicore scheduling with blocking read and blocking writes for buffers between cores.
-- Automatic multicore scheduling using Design space exploration tools.
+- Automatic multicore scheduling using Design Space Exploration tools.

 # Project Structure
 The following picture represents the whole structure of the ForSyDe DevTool project.
 The rectangular shapes present an input or output component, while the spherical shapes present transitions between components.